| Quick Start Guide | |

 </div>

-Here, we’re implementing 4 InputMasks; one for name, email, phone number, and social security number.
-We’re also setting a placeholder value for each of the masks, and we’re tying them to references so we can access these controls inside our <script> tags.
+Here, we're implementing four InputMasks: one for name, one for email, one for phone number, and one for social security number.
+We're also setting a placeholder value for each of the masks and tying them to references so we can access these controls inside our <script> tags.

 The last thing that we'll need to do is add some CSS to style the InputMasks: